rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 Difference between Observability and monitoring

-monitoring vs logging vs tracing
+monitoring vs logging vs traces

 How will u find out disk utilization of a node in a eks cluster